charles-river-analytics/VSDK-Unity/README.md

 The VIRTUOSO SDK (VSDK) is an XR software development kit that enables developers to quickly build XR experiences through systems for naturalistic user interactions and support across a wide variety of XR devices and peripherals.
-VSDK is available for Unity (in this repository) and will soon be available for Unreal Engine.
+VSDK is available for Unity (in this repository) and for [Unreal Engine](https://github.com/charles-river-analytics/VSDK-Unreal).
 VSDK is completely free and open-source under the MIT License and is based on VRTK ([http://vrtk.io](http://vrtk.io/)).

 Here are some of the features that make VSDK unique: